rhagarty/watson-discovery-sdu-301/README.md

 * Standard search dialog, showing enrichments and allowing search query
 * Create video and screenshots

-# 6. How to create chabot to access the SDU data using Assistant w/ Webhooks and Search Skill
+# 6. How to create chabot to access the SDU data using Assistant using Webhooks and Cloud Functions

 Notes: